Morglaf/groupon/docs/CONFIGURATION.md

 You can modify these paths in the configuration file if necessary.

-**Important note**: The application does not use an SQL database.
-All data is stored in JSON files, which simplifies installation and configuration.
+**Important note**: The application uses MySQL as the primary database for optimal performance and reliability.

 ## Available Languages